 The Marine Corps prepares to support a wide variety of missions, often on short notice.
 Deployment types include training exercises, force readiness, supporting ongoing missions and humanitarian support.

 Many Navy deployments are on ships or submarines.
-Whether your service member is permanently assigned to the ship or sub, or joining the vessel as part of a separate unit such as an aircraft squadron, they’ll spend many months before the deployment participating in a wide variety of training both on and off the ship or sub.
-Ship or sub-based deployments typically last six or seven months, though occasionally, they will go longer.
+Whether your service member is permanently assigned to the ship or sub or is joining the vessel as part of a separate unit such as an aircraft squadron, they’ll spend many months before the deployment participating in a wide variety of training both on and off the ship or sub.
+Ship- or sub-based deployments typically last six or seven months, though occasionally they will go longer.
 The time at sea may be broken up by port calls, where the ship pulls into a town and the sailors are permitted to go ashore and enjoy some time off.

 Sailors who deploy without a ship or sub may go to a variety of locations to perform a wide range of jobs.
 Their predeployment training may be part of their regular job, so there may not be much disruption to their regular schedule, or they may need to learn entirely new skills for the deployment.
-These deployments may be with Navy units, joint units or they may be assigned to a unit of a different branch of the military.
+These deployments may be with Navy units or joint units, or service members may be assigned to a unit of a different branch of the military.
 The latter is usually called an individual augmentee job.
 Sailors deployed without a ship or a sub may go for as little as 30 days or for more than a year.

 Air Force deployment